 Balla Talc Powder for Men

-If it's the best that you are looking for, check out Balla.
-It's made specifically to apply for men's pubic regions, and it has a rather kick-ass name.
+If it’s the best that you are looking for, check out Balla.
+It’s made specifically to apply for men’s pubic regions, and it has a rather awesome name.

-What puts this fine Italian talc over the top however is it's ability to keep your boys dry.
-And we mean desert-dry.
+What puts this fine Italian talc over the top however is it’s ability to keep your boys dry.
+And I mean desert-dry.

-So, if you're a guy who works long-shifts or just suffers from excessively-sweaty balls and nether-regions, check the stuff out.
-It works rather well in that department, and best of all, comes in a few different aromas.
+So, if you’re a guy who works long-shifts or just suffers from excessively-sweaty balls and nether-regions, you might want to try it.
+It works rather well in that department, and best of all, comes in a few different scents.